-- Bachelor of Science in Healthcare Management fully online - Associate of Applied Science in Diagnostic Medical Sonography blended - Associate of Applied Science in Radiologic Technology blended - $igspace{}$ Advanced Certificate in Computed Tomography fully online - RN to BSN fully online - Associate of Applied Science in Nursing blended - Diploma in Vocational Nursing blended - General Education courses fully online to meet rigorous online attendance criteria and participate with substantive postings for discussion and course work.
+- Associate of Applied Science in Diagnostic Medical Sonography blended - Associate of Applied Science in Radiologic Technology blended - Advanced Certificate in Computed Tomography fully online - RN to BSN fully online - Associate of Applied Science in Nursing blended - Diploma in Vocational Nursing blended - Associate of Applied Science in Surgical Technology blended - General Education courses fully online

+Students registering for online courses are required to be proficient in computer technology, including uploading and downloading files.
+Students should be familiar with internet use, search engines, research, and applications such as Microsoft Office, Google Docs, Adobe, and media players.
+Online students are also required to meet rigorous online attendance criteria and participate with substantive postings for discussion and course work.
 Online students should review the minimum computer requirements listed as follows to ensure they have the technology necessary to participate online.
 Success in the online environment requires self-discipline and personal motivation.
 Students who do not possess proficiency in computer technology or software applications should not attempt online courses or programs until these skills have been remediated.

-Students registering for online courses are required to be proficient in computer technology, including uploading and downloading files.
-Students should be familiar with internet use, search engines, research, and applications such as Microsoft Office, Google Docs, Adobe, and media players.
-Online students are also required